Getting started

 Monitoring Performance

-Once active caching is enabled, monitor key metrics:
+Once active caching is enabled, monitor key metrics and compare them to the projections:

-- Hit Rate: Percentage of queries served from cache
+- Hit Rate: Actual percentage of queries served from cache vs projected hit rate

-- Cache Hits: Number of queries served without hitting the database
+- Cache Hits: Actual number of queries served without hitting the database

 Next Steps